Dakar Rally: Television coverage

 The rally is broadcast on television in more than 190 countries.
 A live feed of the event and a roundup of each day's race progress is made into a 26-minute programme.
 This has been commentated on by Toby Moody for ten years, and more recently by Neil Cole.
+Since 2024 the world feed has been commentated on by Andrew Smith, Jeremy Klayman, Jack Nicholls and Hannah Walker.

 The rally organizers and their television crews provide 20 edit stations along the route for various countries to produce their own programmes about the rally.
 There are four TV helicopters, six stage cameras, and three bivouac crews to make over 1,000 hours of TV over the two-week period.

 A 2006 television documentary Race to Dakar described the experiences of a team, including the English actor Charley Boorman, in preparation for and entry into the 2006 Dakar Rally.